James D. Spaniolo

-James D. Spaniolo (born April 6, 1946) is an American attorney, professor, and former university administrator.
+James Dingwall Spaniolo (born April 6, 1946) is an American attorney, professor, and former university administrator.
 He was the president of the University of Texas at Arlington from 2004 until his retirement in 2013.

 As an attorney, he specializes in communications and constitutional law.
 He served in various legal and executive capacities with the Miami Herald, the Detroit Free Press, the American Newspaper Publishers Association, and the Knight Foundation.
 He was dean of the College of Communication Arts and Sciences at Michigan State University for nine years before becoming president of University of Texas at Arlington.

 Biography

 Education

 Spaniolo was born on 6 April 1946 in Greenville, in the U.S. state of Michigan.
 He graduated from Cassopolis High School, Cassopolis, Michigan in 1964 and entered Michigan State University, where he was editor-in-chief of campus daily newspaper The State News.
 In 1968, he graduated with high honors from Michigan State University with a bachelor's degree in political science.

 He served in the U.S. Army Reserves as Specialist IV, Medical Corpsman from 1968 to 1974.
 From 1970 to 1972 he was also assistant to the president at Michigan State University.
 He earned a master's degree in public administration from The University of Michigan Institute of Public Policy Studies (now the Gerald R. Ford School of Public Policy) as well as a J.D. degree from The University of Michigan Law School in 1975.